Drakso/SEDC-Mentorship-2019/HowToStartProject.md

 ### Testing phase 🌟

 This is a phase where we spend time testing our code and checking if the built product correlates with the requirements.
 When we encounter a problem, missing requirement or something out of place we go back to the coding phase to fix the problems and then go back to testing.
-This cycle is done when we are satisfied with the complete product
+This cycle is done when we are satisfied with the complete product.